 The key lazy-load logic is extracted to a

-Script part of that component looks like that:
+The script part of that component looks like this:

-This is just part of a working example, you can find the whole example in this Codesandbox example.
+This is just a part of a working example.
+You can find the complete solution in this Codesandbox example.
 We will analyse the code piece by piece and see what is actually happening in the next section.

 Let’s start with creating a component that will show an image (no lazy-loading involved).
 In the template, we create a

-figure tag that contains our image, the image itself receives
+figure tag that contains our image, and the image itself receives an

 In the script part we receive the prop

-source that gives us source url of the image we are displaying.
+source that gives us the source URL of the image we are displaying.

-That is fine, we render the image we wanted, but if we leave it as it is, we will be loading image straight away without waiting for the component to be visible on our screen.
-That is not what we want so let’s go to the next step.
+This is fine - we render the image we wanted.
+But if we leave it as it is, we will be loading the image straight away without waiting for the component to be visible on our screen.
+That is not what we want, so let’s go to the next step.

 src attribute from the

 img tag.
-But as pointed out at the beginning we still need to keep the image source somewhere.
-Good place to keep that information is data-* attribute.
+But, as pointed out at the beginning, we still need to keep the image source somewhere.
+A good place to keep that information is the data-* attribute.